greenpeace/p3_ship-map/README.md

 * Implement an image manipulation library:
 The source images need to be adjusted to suit the small file size

-* Modal lightbox for viewing images at a larger size
+* Modal lightbox for viewing images in popups at a larger size

 * Conversion to webp images for supported browsers

 * Internet Explorer and rare browser testing

-* Switch from cloudmade to an alternate tile provider.
-Cloudmade is shutting down services from 1st May 2014, so an alternate arrangement is required.
+* Select an alternate tileset.  *Cloudmade is shutting down services from 1st May 2014*, so an alternate arrangement is required.

+* Implement [Leaflet.textpath](https://github.com/makinacorpus/Leaflet.TextPath) path decoration, eg name of the ship, direction indicators